skip to content

 Rust Compilation - Lexing & Parsing Phase

-The source code is analyzed by a lexer (rustc_lexer) and converted into a stream of tokens.
-Then, the parser (rustc_parse) takes in the stream of tokens and converts it into an abstract syntax tree (AST).
+The rustc_parse::lexer library takes care of making these tokens “wide” and parseable for the parser (rustc_parse) which takes in the stream of tokens and converts it into an Abstract Syntax Tree (AST).

 HIR & MIR